 Pacesetters earn three certified NASTAR Handicaps at the Regional Pacesetting Trials.

-- Dressed: The lowest handicap earned during the first race will serve as the pacesetter's "dressed" handicap.
-Pacesetters must wear their warm-ups or regular work clothes for the first race.
-When pacesetters set the Par Time at their resort wearing their warm-ups or regular work clothes, they must use their "dressed" handicap.
+- Coat: The lowest handicap earned during the first race will serve as the pacesetter's "coat" handicap.
+Pacesetters must wear their coat & warm-ups or regular work clothes for the first race.
+When pacesetters set the Par Time at their resort wearing their warm-ups or regular work clothes, they must use their "coat" handicap.

-- Race: The lowest handicap earned during the second race will determine each pacesetter's "race" handicap.
+- Suit: The lowest handicap earned during the second race will determine each pacesetter's "suit" handicap.
 Pacesetters are allowed to wear racing suits for the second race.
-When pacesetters set the Par Time at their resort wearing a racing suit, they must use their "race" handicap (race handicaps are generally 4% faster than dressed handicaps).
+When pacesetters set the Par Time at their resort wearing a racing suit, they must use their "suit" handicap (race handicaps are generally 4% faster than dressed handicaps).

 - Slalom: We have added NASTAR slalom with stubby gates.
 There are no equipment requirements.